Dense plasma focus: DPF concept

 During experiments on a linear pinch machine, Filippov noticed that certain arrangements of the electrodes and tube would cause the plasma to form into new shapes.
 This led to the DPF concept.

 In a typical DPF machine, there are two concentric cylindrical electrodes.
 The inner one, often solid, is physically separated from the outer by an insulating disk at one end of the device.
 It is left open at the other end.
-The end result is something like a drinking mug with a half sausage standing on its end in the middle of the mug.
+The result is something like a drinking mug with a half sausage standing on its end in the middle of the mug.

 When current is applied, it begins to arc at the path of least resistance, at the end near the insulator disk.
 This causes the gas in the area to rapidly ionize, and current begins to flow through it to the outer electrode.
 The current creates a magnetic field that begins to push the plasma down the tube towards the open end.
 It reaches the end in microseconds.

 When the plasma reaches the open end, it continues moving for a short time, but the endpoints of the current sheet remain attached to the end of the cylinders.
 This causes the plasma sheet to bow out into a shape not unlike an umbrella or the cap of a mushroom.

 At this point, further movement stops, and the continuing current instead begins to pinch the section near the central electrode.
 Eventually this causes the former ring-shaped area to compress down into a vertical post extending off the end of the inner electrode.
 In this volume, the density increases greatly.
 This is the focus.

 The whole process proceeds at many times the speed of sound in the ambient gas.
 As the current sheath continues to move axially, the portion in contact with the anode slides across the face of the anode, axisymmetrically.
 When the imploding front of the shock wave coalesces onto the axis, a reflected shock front emanates from the axis until it meets the driving current sheath which then forms the axisymmetric boundary of the pinched, or focused, hot plasma column.

 The dense plasma column (akin to the Z-pinch) rapidly pinches and undergoes instabilities and breaks up.
 The intense electromagnetic radiation and particle bursts, collectively referred to as multi-radiation occur during the dense plasma and breakup phases.
 These critical phases last typically tens of nanoseconds for a small (kJ, 100 kA) focus machine to around a microsecond for a large (MJ, several MA) focus machine.

 The process, including axial and radial phases, may last, for the Mather DPF machine, a few microseconds (for a small focus) to 10 microseconds for a larger focus machine.
 A Filippov focus machine has a very short axial phase compared to a Mather focus.